Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Discussion

-On MNIST and Fashion-MNIST, SSP-KAN achieves 92.7\% and 85.7\% accuracy, respectively, compared with linear baselines of 91.0\% and 83.3\%.
-The modest margin on MNIST reflects the dataset's near-linear separability rather than a limitation of the optical nonlinearity; consistent with this interpretation, the advantage widens on Fashion-MNIST, where nonlinear structure is more pronounced (+2.4 percentage points versus +1.7 on MNIST).
+On MNIST and Fashion-MNIST, SSP-KAN achieves \cut{92.7\% and 85.7\%}$93.9 \pm 0.2$\% and $86.2 \pm 0.2$\% accuracy, respectively, compared with linear baselines of 91.0\% and 83.3\%. \cut{The modest margin on MNIST reflects the dataset's near-linear separability rather than a limitation of the optical nonlinearity; consistent with this interpretation, the advantage widens on Fashion-MNIST, where nonlinear structure is more pronounced (+2.4 percentage points versus +1.7 on MNIST).}The $+2.9$ percentage point margin over the linear baseline is consistent across both tasks, confirming that the optical nonlinearity provides measurable benefit even on the near-linearly-separable MNIST.
 Compared with the dual ring-assisted MZI (D-RAMZI) architecture of Peng \emph{et~al.}~\cite{Peng2024}, which achieves 98\% MNIST accuracy using microring-based nonlinearities with nine tunable parameters per edge and custom silicon photonic fabrication, SSP-KAN employs four parameters per edge using commercially available fibre-coupled components.
 The D-RAMZI approach offers richer per-edge nonlinearities through resonance-enhanced transmission and cascaded interference; the remaining accuracy gap therefore quantifies the cost of reduced activation richness and suggests that enhancing per-module expressivity represents the most direct route toward closing this gap while retaining deployment simplicity.

 It is important to distinguish between architectures used to probe scaling behaviour and those intended for near-term experimental demonstration.
-The MNIST-scale [784,20,10] network, comprising 15,880 discrete MZI--SOA--VOA modules, is not proposed as a practical system; assembling such a configuration from fibre-coupled components would be prohibitive in footprint, cost, and thermal stability.
-Image classification serves instead to characterise SSP-KAN performance trends as input dimensionality and network width increase, informing future integrated implementations.
-In contrast, the Two Moons and yacht hydrodynamics configurations require only 4--7 modules and are directly realisable on an optical bench using commercially available components.
+The MNIST-scale [784,20,10] network, comprising 15,880 discrete MZI-VOA-SOA-VOA modules, is not proposed as a practical system; assembling such a configuration from fibre-coupled components would be prohibitive in footprint, cost, and thermal stability.
+Image classification serves instead to characterize SSP-KAN performance trends as input dimensionality and network width increase, informing future integrated implementations.
+In contrast, the Two Moons and yacht hydrodynamics configurations require only 4--7 modules and are directly realizable on an optical bench using commercially available components.